 Ehrenberg is an old mining town that was known as Mineral City.
 Today, for fun, people bring their watercraft for a day of play on the Colorado River without having to fight the crowds of other river fanatics.
 Ehrenberg has many surrounding areas and is just a short jot away from the Glamis sand dunes, one of the best sand dune riding locations in the U.S. If you are into drag racing fun, and some desert sand drags, Ehrenberg is the place to visit.

 If you enjoy camping, swimming, boating, fishing, and hiking then the Salome / Wenden area is the place to be.
-If hiking is something you enjoy doing we suggest venturing to the nearby Harquahala Mountains Wilderness, home to the highest peak in southwestern Arizona, at a whooping 5,681 feet?
-This area is offers wilderness and wonderful get away from the cold winter seasons for.
+If hiking is something you enjoy doing we suggest venturing to the nearby Harquahala Mountains Wilderness, home to the highest peak in Southwestern Arizona, at a whooping 5,681 feet.
+This area offers beautiful wilderness and wonderful get away from the cold winter seasons.
 There is also the Harquahala Peak Smithsonian Observatory, built in 1920, this little gem is hidden in the desert and four-wheel drive is required to get there.
 You can also explore Alamo Lake State Park, just 36 miles north of Wenden.
 The Alamo Lake is filled with bass fish and beautifully surrounded by scenic mountains speckled with wildflowers and cacti.

 Another Arizona mining town, this community has become a relaxing area for retirees only 27 miles southeast of the Colorado River, and so close to the California border, this community is a great place for relaxing RVer's.
 This little town also offers a fun historic element to the community.
 If you enjoy history then you'll enjoy the Petroglyphs that are surround the town.
 Petroglyphs is a form of rock art that can be dated back hundreds of years.
 They are most famous for the Bouse Fisherman geoglyph.